 by Mike Ratliff

-6 n He will render to each one according to his works: 7 to those who o by patience in well-doing seek for glory and honor and immortality, he will give eternal life; 8 but for those who are self-seeking and p do not obey the truth, but obey unrighteousness, there will be wrath and fury.
-9 There will be tribulation and distress q for every human being who does evil, the Jew r first and also the Greek, 10 but glory and honor and s peace for everyone who does good, t the Jew first and also the Greek.
-11 For u God shows no partiality.
-(Romans 2:6-11 ESV)
+6 who WILL RENDER TO EACH PERSON ACCORDING TO HIS DEEDS: 7 to those who by perseverance in doing good seek for glory and honor and immortality, eternal life; 8 but to those who are selfishly ambitious and do not obey the truth, but obey unrighteousness, wrath and indignation.
+9 There will be tribulation and distress for every soul of man who does evil, of the Jew first and also of the Greek, 10 but glory and honor and peace to everyone who does good, to the Jew first and also to the Greek.
+11 For there is no partiality with God.
+Romans 2:6-11 (NASB)

-9 The coming of the lawless one is by the activity of Satan r with all power and false signs and wonders, 10 and with all wicked deception for s those who are perishing, because they refused to love the truth and so be saved.
-11 Therefore t God sends them a strong delusion, so that they may believe u what is false, 12 in order that all may be condemned v who did not believe the truth but w had pleasure in unrighteousness.
-(2 Thessalonians 2:9-12 ESV)
+8 Then that lawless one will be revealed whom the Lord will slay with the breath of His mouth and bring to an end by the appearance of His coming; 9 that is, the one whose coming is in accord with the activity of Satan, with all power and signs and false wonders, 10 and with all the deception of wickedness for those who perish, because they did not receive the love of the truth so as to be saved.
+11 For this reason God will send upon them a deluding influence so that they will believe what is false, 12 in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.
+2 Thessalonians 2:8-12 (NASB)

-13 But x we ought always to give thanks to God for you, y brothers beloved by the Lord, because God chose you z as the firstfruits a to be saved, b through sanctification by the Spirit and belief in the truth.
-14 To this he called you through c our gospel, a so that you may obtain the glory of our Lord Jesus Christ.
-(2 Thessalonians 2:13-14 ESV)
+13 But we should always give thanks to God for you, brethren beloved by the Lord, because God has chosen you from the beginning for salvation through sanctification by the Spirit and faith in the truth.
+14 It was for this He called you through our gospel, that you may gain the glory of our Lord Jesus Christ.
+2 Thessalonians 2:13-14 (NASB)

 These two verses are a wealth of instruction for Christians about the nature of genuine salvation.
 Paul uses this as a contrast to what those who love not the truth believe.
 In other words, all genuine Christians believe these two verses as the truth while the “pseudo” Christians reject them because they prefer the version of the Gospel that is a lie.

 Genuine Christians are beloved by the Lord because He chose them as first fruits.
 God made the choice of whom He would save before the foundation of the world (Ephesians 1:4).
 The KJV translates this part of the passage as, “because God hath from the beginning chosen you.”
 For what purpose did God choose them?
-He chose them “to be saved through sanctification by the Spirit and belief in the truth.”
+He chose them “from the beginning for salvation through sanctification by the Spirit and faith in the truth.”
 This is a wonderful statement of what God actually does when He saves someone.
 They are “saved,” or rescued through a process that makes them holy.
 This process is empowered by the Holy Spirit as the one being saved believes the truth.
-The word “belief” in this passage is the Greek word πίστις or pistis.
+The word “faith” in this passage is the Greek word πίστις (pistis).
 This word refers to a person being persuaded by the truth to the point that their faith is strengthened and their belief in the truth becomes unshakable.
 What did God use to draw His chosen into this process?
 He called them through the gospel, not the false gospel that those who love not the truth believe, but the real Gospel of our Lord Jesus Christ, which begins with election and ends with glorification all controlled by God and done for His glory alone.